 A good fact for New York divorcees is that their cases won’t be delayed due to a waiting period for divorce.
 The state legislature doesn’t require any.
 This implies that after filing you can easily move on to the following steps in your marriage termination timeline and come to an end quickly.
 So, in New York, it depends largely on your desire to cooperate and the effort invested in how quickly your case is finalized.

-The only two factors that can prevent you from fast processing are residency requirements and the reason for divorce.
-For the first one, you have to reside in your state and county for a stipulated time before filing.
+Only two conditions—residence requirements and the grounds for the divorce—can preclude you from a quick processing.
+You must first dwell in your state and county for a predetermined period of time before submitting for the first one.
 And then you have to define whether you choose one of the seven official faults to ruin your marriage or define your relationships as irretrievably broken.
 After that, you can file for divorce and process to the further step without any postponing.

 Uncontested Divorce Timeline